The History of Backgammon

 For Alexandra Llewellyn, who learned to play with her step-grandfather in Egypt as a child, backgammon is so much more than just a game.
 Whether you are playing beside the fire at home or in the dusty back streets of Cairo, backgammon is a game that requires no common language or culture to enjoy.

-Played by leaders of ancient civilisations in Greece, Rome, Persia and the Far East, there are few games that are as old as backgammon, yet which continue to be played today.
-Believed to date back 5,000 years, archaeological discoveries in ancient Mesopotamia – modern-day Iraq – in the 1920s give us a tantalising glimpse of the game’s potential origins: six artifacts that look remarkably like today’s backgammon boards, one with dice and different coloured playing pieces still intact.
-The exact birthplace of backgammon continues to be hotly debated, however, and there is evidence that the Egyptians, Sumerians and Persians all enjoyed a game that resembled something like the backgammon we play today.
+Played by leaders of ancient civilisations in Greece, Rome, Persia and the Far East, there are few games that are as old as backgammon that are still being enjoyed today.
+Believed to date back 5,000 years, archaeological discoveries in ancient Mesopotamia — modern-day Iraq — in the 1920s gave the world a tantalising glimpse of the game’s potential origin.
+While the exact birthplace of backgammon continues to be hotly debated, there is evidence that the Egyptians, Sumerians and Persians all played something resembling backgammon as we know it.

 Backgammon fresco in Pompeii (79AD)